dguerri/dockerfuse/README.md

 ### Q. How is it different from [plesk/docker-fs](https://github.com/plesk/docker-fs)?

 Docker-fs uses Docker Engine to provide access to the container's filesystem, and that has important limitations.
 To name some: Docker-fs has to download the whole container image on start (using it as a tar FS with FUSE) and use it as a tar-based FS with FUSE (making initial access very slow).
-It cannot create empty direcotries and it cannot handle large files (read/writes operates on the entire file).
+It cannot create empty directories, and it cannot handle large files (read/writes operates on the entire file).

 Dockerfuse implements operations needed by FUSE through RPC calls and a satellite app.
 Dockerfuse satellite uses native systemcall (through the Go standard library) on the running container image.
 For filesystem operations, this is both faster and more flexible than using Docker Engine's API.

-The obvious caveat is that while docker-fs doesn't need any additional software on the container, dockerfuse has to uplad a small binary (i.e. ~ 4 MBytes) to the container.
+The obvious caveat is that while docker-fs doesn't need any additional software on the container, Dockerfuse has to upload a small binary (i.e. ~ 4 MBytes) to the container.
 The satellite is light-weight also for the computational power requirement, so it shouldn't affect your workload.
 Of course the actual load depends on the filesystem operations performed (and it should be noted that MacOS issues a huge number of `Getattr()` (STATFS) calls, potentially [affecting FUSE performances](https://github.com/hanwen/go-fuse#macos-support))

 ### Q. Does it work on remote Docker servers?